 You will have been assigned a College Tutor.
-She/he is your main advisor on both general academic issues and personal matters.
-He or she is appointed by the College, and should not be confused with your module tutors in Ancient and Medieval History and Culture who may be able to help on module specific matters.
+Your tutor is your main advisor on both general academic issues and personal matters.
+Tutors are appointed by the College and should not be confused with module tutors in Ancient and Medieval History and Culture who may be able to help on module specific matters.